Should I Rent Or Buy a House?

 The other cost that people forget is the home maintenance and repairs.

-In fact, at one point, we almost fell into the trap and started looking for a house.
+In fact, at one point in time, even we almost fell into the trap and started looking for a house.
 Luckily, we didn't find anything that we liked.
-Being the epitome of laziness, I got tired of looking after a few days, and we decided to continue renting.
-This allowed us to pack up our bags and move to NZ easily when the opportunity arose.
+Being the epitome of laziness that I am, I got tired of looking in a few days, and we decided to continue renting.

 Argument #3: Tax Savings